Bavarian Cream Donuts

 • Egg yolks – I recommend large room temperature egg yolks.
 If they’re cold, pop the eggs in warm water before separating.

-• Sugar – I use granulated sugar in the pastry cream portion but brown sugar also works here.
+• Sugar – I use granulated sugar in the custard portion but brown sugar also works here.
 I used powdered sugar to make my own whipped cream but you can also use granulated sugar to make whipped cream.

 • Milk – I prefer whole milk here but any milk will work, even dairy free

 • Butter – I like salted butter here but unsalted works as well.
 I like to add a tiny pinch more salt if I use unsalted butter.
-Make sure it’s a soft consistency so it melts easily into the pastry cream.
+Make sure it’s a soft consistency so it melts easily into the custard.

 • Whipped Cream – you’ll need a whipped cream for this so either whip your own heavy cream with sugar or use an 8oz tub of Cool Whip.